kaist-ina/RUN-DVC/README.md

 datasets in the target domain and enables label-efficient generalization when partially labeled datasets are available

 ## Performance of RUN-DVC
 - Using only unlabeled data from the target sequencing method, RUN-DVC improves variant calling accuracy up to 6.40%p in SNP F1-score and 9.36%p in INDEL F1-score.
+See [results](img/results.md) for further detail.
 - RUN-DVC achieves the same variant calling accuracy of the supervised training approach using merely half of the labeled data

 <!-- ## What RUN-DVC provides: